Health Care

 The Black Maternal Health ECHO is made up of people who are passionate about making pregnancy and childbirth safe for Black women.

-In the Black Maternal Health ECHO, people are passionate about making pregnancy and childbirth safe for Black women.
+In the Black Maternal Health ECHO Program, people are passionate about making pregnancy and childbirth safe for Black women.
 This ECHO program provides a space for a range of professionals who care about Black women’s lives to share their stories and experiences, learn from each other, and work to inspire others to action.

 “The Black Maternal Health ECHO is an extraordinary program,” says Velvet Miller, Ph.D., R.N., who’s a member of the ECHO Hub team.
 “We have a group of committed influencers and educators who are eager to meet every two weeks to spread the word on current and emerging practices that can help save lives.”